 Treasury deposits are processed as per the financial procedures (section 12).
-The signatories are the Principal, Chief Financial Officer, Director of Finance, Funding, MIS and Exams and College Accountant with two to sign.
+The signatories are the Principal, Director of Finance, Director of College Information Services and College Accountant with two to sign.

-The Director of Finance, Funding, MIS and Exams is responsible for ensuring that all bank accounts are subject to regular reconciliation and that large or unusual items are investigated as appropriate.
+The Director of Finance is responsible for ensuring that all bank accounts are subject to regular reconciliation and that large or unusual items are investigated as appropriate.